Couch: Types

 A furniture set consisting of a sofa with two matching chairs is known as a "chesterfield suite" or "living-room suite".
-In the UK, the word chesterfield was used to refer to any couch in the 1900s.
+In the UK and Canada, the word chesterfield was used to refer to any couch in the 1900s.
 A chesterfield now describes a deep buttoned sofa, usually made from leather, with arms and back of the same height.
-The first chesterfield, with its distinctive deep buttoned, quilted (or "tufted") leather upholstery and lower seat base, was commissioned by Philip Stanhope, 4th Earl of Chesterfield (1694–1773).
+The first chesterfield, with its distinctive deep buttoned, quilted leather upholstery and lower seat base, was commissioned by Philip Stanhope, 4th Earl of Chesterfield (1694–1773).

 Materials

 A couch consists of a frame, springs, padding, and a covering.
 The frame is usually made of wood, but can also be made of steel, plastic or laminated boards.
 Sofa padding is made from foam, down, feathers, fabric or a combination thereof.
 Sofa coverings are usually made out of soft leather, corduroy or linen.
 Couches commonly have springs under the padding for more support, although some don't.